Thesavagecoder7784/Statistical-Data-Analysis-With-Pandas/README.md

-  -Basic Analysis of Most Expenive transfers in Football -Analysis of Actors,their Salary and Top Movies -Spanish National Team 2020= Enter a number to find the name and details of the player -2018 World Cup Sqauds Player Analysis
+  -Basic Analysis of Most Expenive transfers in Football -Analysis of Actors,their Salary and Top Movies -Spanish National Team 2020= Enter a number to find the name and details of the player -Belgian National Team 2020= Enter a number to find the name and details of the player -2018 World Cup Sqauds Player Analysis